 In the world of healthcare, a medication is a drug that has endured extensive clinical trials, public hearings and approval by the U.S. Food & Drug Administration (FDA).
 Medications are tested for safety and efficacy.
 They are closely regulated, from production to distribution.
 They are accurately dosed, down to the milligram.

 Medical marijuana is none of those things...

 Patients deserve to know that whatever they are using to control their symptoms is safe and effective.
 And clinicians need to have confidence that a treatment will work as intended."

 Paul Terpeluk, DO, "Should 'Medical Marijuana' Be Recommended for Patients?
 Why Our Answer Is 'No,'" health.clevelandclinic.org, Jan.
 10, 2019

 [Editor's Note: The Cleveland Clinic made a Not Clearly Pro or Con statement in a Mar.
 2, 2012 email to ProCon.org: "Marijuana use and possession is illegal in the state of Ohio.
 Cleveland Clinic does not recommend the use of illegal substances to treat health conditions."

-[Editor's Note: Prior to its Mar.
-1, 2012 position statement above, the Cleveland Clinic also expressed a Not Clearly Pro or Con position in its May 21, 2009 website article titled "Alternative and Complementary Therapies for MS" and excerpted below.]
+Prior to that, the Cleveland Clinic also expressed a Not Clearly Pro or Con position in its May 21, 2009 website article titled "Alternative and Complementary Therapies for MS," excerpted below.]